SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Rotting Zombie.md

     effects:
       - effect: When the rotting zombie is reduced to 0 Stamina, their space is difficult terrain.
-The first time any enemy who has M < 2 enters this space, they are slowed (save ends) and the effect end.
+The first time any enemy who has M < 2 enters this space, they are slowed (save ends) and the effect ends.
 ~~~